Oregon State University vs Eastern Oregon University

 The Financial Comparison

-Ten years after enrollment, Oregon State University graduates earn a median of $64,010 compared to $50,112 at Eastern Oregon University.
-The payback period is 7.5 years at Oregon State University versus 13.8 years at Eastern Oregon University.
+Then look at what that buys.
+Ten years after enrollment, Oregon State University graduates earn a median $64,010 against $50,112 at Eastern Oregon University.
+The cost earns itself back in 7.5 years at Oregon State University and 13.8 years at Eastern Oregon University.

-Graduates leave Eastern Oregon University with a median $20,500 in debt versus $21,221 at Oregon State University.
-The debt-to-earnings ratios are 0.50 and 0.57 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Eastern Oregon University owing a median $20,500 versus $21,221 at Oregon State University.
+Their debt-to-earnings ratios are 0.50 and 0.57 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers